nocomplexity/SecurityArchitecture/learning/cybercourses.md

 # Security Courses

-The best courses to learn how to cyber security are open.
-So open access.
-Open access (OA) means freely available, online and without borders as a required registration.
+The best courses for learning cyber security are available via **open access**.
+Open Access (OA) means these resources are freely available online without barriers, such as mandatory registration.

-We only collect real open open access security courses that use a Creative Commons license.
+**We only curate genuine open access security courses that carry a Creative Commons licence.**

 :::{tip}
 Instead of creating yet another cyber security training or course, why not making an existing training resources better?